jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 # Environment

        DPKG_ADMINDIR

-              If set and the --admindir option has not been specified, it will be used as the base administrative directory.
+If set and  the `--admindir` option has  not been specified, it will  be used as the base administrative directory.

+##
 # Files

-       /etc/alternatives/
+## /etc/alternatives/

 The default alternatives directory.
-Can be  overridden  by  the --altdir option.
+Can be overridden by the `--altdir` option.

-       /var/lib/dpkg/alternatives/
+## /var/lib/dpkg/alternatives/

 The default administration directory.
-Can be overridden by the --admindir option.
+Can be overridden by the `--admindir` option.

+##
 # Query Format

-       The --query format is using an RFC822-like flat format.
-It's made of  n
+The `--query` format is using an RFC822-like flat format.
-       +  1  blocks  where  n  is  the number of alternatives available in the queried link group.
+It's made of `n + 1` blocks where `n` is the number of alternatives available in the queried link group.
 The first block contains the following fields:

     Name: name

 The alternative name in the alternative directory.

     Link: link

 The generic name of the alternative.

     Slaves: list-of-slaves

 When this field  is present, the next  lines hold all slave  links associated to the master link of the alternative.
 There is one slave per line.
 Each line contains one space, the generic name of the slave alternative, another space, and the path to the slave link.

     Status: status

 The status of the alternative (auto or manual).

     Best: best-choice

 The path of the best alternative for this link group.
 Not present if there is no alternatives available.

     Value: currently-selected-alternative

 The path of the currently selected alternative.
 It can also take the magic value none.
 It is used if the link doesn't exist.

 The other blocks describe the available alternatives in the queried link group:

     Alternative: path-of-this-alternative

 Path to this block's alternative.

     Priority: priority-value

 Value of the priority of this alternative.

     Slaves: list-of-slaves

-              When this field is present, the next lines hold all slave alter‐ natives associated to the master link of the alternative.
+When  this  field  is  present,  the next  lines  hold  all  slave  alternatives associated to the master link of the alternative.
 There is one slave per line.
 Each line contains one space, the generic name of the slave alternative, another space, and the path to the slave alternative.

-       Example
+Example:

       $ update-alternatives --query editor
-              Name: editor
+      Name: editor~
-              Link: /usr/bin/editor
+      Link: /usr/bin/editor~
-              Slaves:
+      Slaves:~
-               editor.1.gz /usr/share/man/man1/editor.1.gz
+       editor.1.gz /usr/share/man/man1/editor.1.gz~
-               editor.fr.1.gz /usr/share/man/fr/man1/editor.1.gz
+       editor.fr.1.gz /usr/share/man/fr/man1/editor.1.gz~
-               editor.it.1.gz /usr/share/man/it/man1/editor.1.gz
+       editor.it.1.gz /usr/share/man/it/man1/editor.1.gz~
-               editor.pl.1.gz /usr/share/man/pl/man1/editor.1.gz
+       editor.pl.1.gz /usr/share/man/pl/man1/editor.1.gz~
-               editor.ru.1.gz /usr/share/man/ru/man1/editor.1.gz
+       editor.ru.1.gz /usr/share/man/ru/man1/editor.1.gz~
-              Status: auto
+      Status: auto~
-              Best: /usr/bin/vim.basic
+      Best: /usr/bin/vim.basic~
-              Value: /usr/bin/vim.basic
+      Value: /usr/bin/vim.basic~

-              Alternative: /bin/ed
+      Alternative: /bin/ed~
-              Priority: -100
+      Priority: -100~
-              Slaves:
+      Slaves:~
-               editor.1.gz /usr/share/man/man1/ed.1.gz
+       editor.1.gz /usr/share/man/man1/ed.1.gz~

-              Alternative: /usr/bin/vim.basic
+      Alternative: /usr/bin/vim.basic~
-              Priority: 50
+      Priority: 50~
-              Slaves:
+      Slaves:~
-               editor.1.gz /usr/share/man/man1/vim.1.gz
+       editor.1.gz /usr/share/man/man1/vim.1.gz~
-               editor.fr.1.gz /usr/share/man/fr/man1/vim.1.gz
+       editor.fr.1.gz /usr/share/man/fr/man1/vim.1.gz~
-               editor.it.1.gz /usr/share/man/it/man1/vim.1.gz
+       editor.it.1.gz /usr/share/man/it/man1/vim.1.gz~
-               editor.pl.1.gz /usr/share/man/pl/man1/vim.1.gz
+       editor.pl.1.gz /usr/share/man/pl/man1/vim.1.gz~
-               editor.ru.1.gz /usr/share/man/ru/man1/vim.1.gz
+       editor.ru.1.gz /usr/share/man/ru/man1/vim.1.gz~

+##
 # Diagnostics

-       With  --verbose  update-alternatives  chatters  incessantly  about  its activities  on  its  standard  output  channel.
-If  problems   occur, update-alternatives  outputs error messages on its standard error chan‐ nel and returns an exit status of 2.
-These diagnostics should be self- explanatory; if you do not find them so, please report this as a bug.
+With `--verbose`  update-alternatives chatters incessantly about  its activities on its standard output channel.
+If problems  occur, update-alternatives outputs  error messages on  its standard error channel and returns an exit status of 2.
+These diagnostics should be selfexplanatory; if  you do not find them so, please report this as a bug.

 # Examples

 There are several  packages which provide a text editor  compatible with vi, for example nvi and vim.
 Which one is used  is controlled by the link group vi,  which includes links for the program itself and the associated manpage.

-       To display the available packages which provide vi and the current set‐ ting for it, use the --display action:
+To display the  available packages which provide vi and  the current setting for it, use the `--display` action:

-              update-alternatives --display vi
+    $ update-alternatives --display vi

 To choose  a particular  vi implementation,  use this command  as root  and then select a number from the list:

-              update-alternatives --config vi
+    $ update-alternatives --config vi

-       To go back to having the vi  implementation  chosen  automatically,  do this as root:
+To go  back to  having the  vi implementation chosen  automatically, do  this as
+root:

-              update-alternatives --auto vi
+    $ update-alternatives --auto vi